Cycling with Tour de France winner Cadel Evans

 At the Olympic Park we headed to the velodrome to have a quick look round.
 I’d been fortunate enough to witness Bradley Wiggins’ 1hr time-trial record there as well as having a “taster” session on the track itself just one year before so it was good to be back.
 For a lot of the riders in the group it was their first time!
 Shame we couldn’t go for a quick spin 😉

-I didn’t need to worry about keeping up during the ride as although most ot the other attendees looked like seasoned enthusiasts the idea was to have a gentle ride, and anyway racing through the streets of London isn’t really an option at that time in the morning.
+I didn’t need to worry about keeping up during the ride.
+Although most of the other attendees looked like seasoned enthusiasts the idea was to have a gentle ride.
+Anyway racing through the streets of London isn’t really an option at that time in the morning.

 So all in all it was a great (but very early) fun morning bike ride that only came about through a work conference and a chance tweet from @AdobeCycling pointed out to me by a colleague.
 If someone had said back in 2011 while watching the “Tour” on the tele that I’d be out riding with that year’s winner 6 years later I’d have thought they were a bit barmy!
 Cadel was perfectly friendly and happy to answer a lot of my inane questions.
 “Take the opportunity of a lifetime during the lifetime of the opportunity” and all that 🙂